gabba43/PiratePC/README.md

 - Custom fallback audio player using ONLY FFmpeg: Automatic creation of playlists using a specified folder containing audio files AND/OR .m3u/.m3u8 files, streaming the signal to an Icecast server
 - Playback of jingles in a separate folder every X songs with a shorter, customizable crossfade
 - Separate volume settings for stream and MPX
-- Basic sound processing with all standard features (EQ, crystallizer, stereo widening, compressor, AGC, limiter)
+- Basic sound processing with all standard features which can adjusted or disabled (EQ, crystallizer, stereo widening, compressor, AGC, limiter)
 - Streaming to an Icecast server (can be disabled)
 - 192kHz VBR MP3 & OGG as streaming formats (can be adjusted)
 - MPX generation